-At $12 per user per month, the Standard plan gives you the same contact management tools as the found in the free plan as well as more custom field options.
-It also gives you access to sales and marketing tools, more email templates and bulk emails a day per user, and website visitor tracking.
-However, it lacks the built-in quotation and case management tools found in the Professional Plan.
+At $12 per user, per month, the Standard plan gives you the same contact management tools as found in the Free plan, as well as more custom field options.
+It also gives you access to sales and marketing tools, more email templates, and up to 250 bulk emails per user, per day, and website visitor tracking.
+However, it lacks the built-in quotation and case management tools found in the Professional plan.

 The Standard plan is best for sales organizations with more than three members that have another means of managing their quotes or service calls.
-It is also a good option for those that utilize social media as a part of their marketing strategy, and because it includes multiple performance dashboards, it is also a good plan for sales managers who want to manage their team members’ performance as well as their contacts.
+It is also a good option for those that utilize social media as a part of their marketing strategy.
+Since it includes multiple performance dashboards, it is also a good plan for sales managers who want to manage their team members’ performance as well as their contacts.

-At $20 per user per month, the Professional plan gives you the ability to add contacts and track activities and offers even more custom fields, email templates, and daily bulk emails.
+At $20 per user, per month, the Professional plan gives you the ability to add contacts and track activities, and offers even more custom fields, email templates, and 500 daily bulk emails.
 Leads can be captured directly from social media interactions.
-Contacts can request service directly through web-to-case forms, and quotations can be issued directly through the program.
+Contacts can request service directly through web forms, and quotes can be issued directly through the program.
 The Professional plan also gives you the ability to set alerts for follow-up based on events you specify.

 What Zoho Is Missing